Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 16. Popayán (Cauca)

 Popayán in Colombia is strongly associated with religious tourism due to its famous easter processions.
-However, this beautiful “white city” is a true hidden gem for every kind of traveler to discover – with a great culinary offer, nice bars with live music, gorgeous colonial architecture and amazing natural surroundings.
-It’s one of my favorite slow travel destinations in Colombia.
-Discover things to do and see in Popayán.
+However, this beautiful “white city” is a true hidden gem for every kind of traveler to discover – with a great culinary offer, nice bars with live music, gorgeous colonial architecture and amazing natural surroundings that include, for example, the Puracé National Natural Park, where you can spot the Andean condor.

 White City Popayán Colombia